 The aurora borealis is often visible at night time during the winter.
 The midnight sun can be experienced in summer by the north coast; the remainder of the country.

 Icelandic landscapes are shaped by the forces of nature and vary from deep fjords to vast volcanic deserts.
 Through to black sand beaches, snow-capped mountains, and staggering waterfalls.
 Iceland’s nature remains mostly unspoiled as the island is scarcely populated.

-Iceland has a population of 340,000, of which two thirds live in the capital Reykjavík and its metropolitan area.
+Iceland has a population of approximately 390,000, of which two thirds live in the capital Reykjavík and its metropolitan area.
 The official language is Icelandic, a North Germanic language, and is related to other Scandinavian languages such as Danish and Norwegian, but English is widely spoken and understood.
 Iceland’s population is young, with more than 30% under the age of 18.
 Iceland also boasts one of the highest fertility rates in Europe, ensuring the country a steady population growth through the years.

 The history of Iceland began in the 9th century Vikings lead by Ingólfur Arnarson who built the first permanent Norse settlement in Reykjavík in 874.
 The years that followed the settlement of Iceland are described in the famous sagas of Icelanders, which were mostly written around the 13th century.
 In the centuries that followed, Iceland fell under Norwegian rule and later under Danish rule.
 Iceland proclaimed its independence from Denmark in 1944 when it adopted a parliamentary republic regime.